derickson/gen-ai-search-studygroup/class/week01/README.md

 ### What about conda?

-There is a data science project called conda that does a lot of what venv does package management for multiple languages used in data science, including Python, simultaneously.
+There is a data science project called conda that does a lot of what venv like package management for multiple languages used in data science, including Python, simultaneously.
 If you know what you are doing, by all means, use conda.

 ## Step 4 - using pip